 Applicants currently enrolled in Pacific University college of Optometry, or with an OD degree from an ACOE-accredited program, will automatically qualify as meeting these undergraduate prerequisites.

-International applicants with a Bachelor’s degree in optometry or an advanced degree (Bachelor degree or higher) in a discipline related to clinical optometry may be considered, after review of the student application by the Vision Science MS Program Committee, as meeting the above-listed requirements.
+International applicants with a Bachelor’s degree in optometry or an advanced degree in a discipline related to clinical optometry may be considered, after review of the student application by the Vision Science Program Committee, as meeting the above-listed requirements.

 English Language Proficiency Requirement

 A satisfactory command of the English language is required for admission to Pacific University.
-If English is not your native language, you must provide a valid proof of English language proficiency at the time of admission.
-This requirement applies to all applicants, including resident aliens, citizens, and international applicants under Institutional MOU.
+All students whose first language is not English must meet the English language proficiency requirement prior to admission.
+This requirement applies to all applicants, including resident aliens and citizens.

-- Achieving the minimum required official score on the International Test of English as a Foreign Language (TOEFL), the Pacific Institutional TOEFL, or the International English Language Testing System (IELTS, Academic Modules) exam.
+- Achieving the minimum required official score on the International Test of English as a Foreign Language (TOEFL), the Pacific Institutional TOEFL, or the International English Language Testing System (IELTS) exam.

-- Test scores must be within 2 years after the test date at the time of application; Test score more than two years old will be considered valid only if the score exceeded the minimum requirement and you have maintained continuous residency in the United States since the exam date.
+- Test scores are valid for 2 years after the test date.
+Test score more than two years old will be considered valid if the score exceeded the minimum requirement and the applicant has maintained continuous residency in the United States since the exam date.